WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 Python has a similar construct as well - iterable_ objects.
 Iterable objects return their members one at a time, until they have all been returned.

-webexteamsdk marries these two concepts (pagination and iterables) to create a simple interface for working with sequences of returned objects.
+webexteamssdk marries these two concepts (pagination and iterables) to create a simple interface for working with sequences of returned objects.

 .. code-block:: python